Migrate from Barcode Scanner 5.x

 The leading zero of UPCA codes is no longer removed by default.
 If you rely on this behavior in your app, you can either remove the leading zero yourself, or enable the “remove_leading_upca_zero” extension:

 The API to configure the active scan area has been overhauled and simplified.
 If you were changing the active scan area to match the visible part of the preview, the good news is that the active scan area is now automatically restricted to the visible part of the preview.
-If you are restricting the scan area for other reasons, take a look at Set up the Active Scan Area and Location Selection to see how to upgrade your app.
+If you are restricting the scan area for other reasons, take a look at Advanced Topics to see how to upgrade your app.

 The camera-related settings have been moved from ScanSettings to CameraSettings.
 For example, if you want to change the preview resolution from 720p to 1080p, set the CameraSettings.preferredResolution to VideoResolution.FullHD and apply the new settings to the camera.